The official blog of the Lung Institute.

-When lifestyle changes fail to improve your quality of life in the way you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+When lifestyle changes fail to improve your quality of life in the way you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on 7 Ways to Live Better with COPD?
 Share your thoughts and comments below.